Deepfake explicit images of Taylor Swift spread on social media. Her fans are fighting back

-NEW YORK — (AP) — A scourge of pornographic deepfake images generated by artificial intelligence and sexualizing people without their consent has hit its most famous victim, singer Taylor Swift, drawing attention to a problem that tech platforms and anti-abuse groups have struggled to solve.
+NEW YORK (AP) — Pornographic deepfake images of Taylor Swift are circulating online, making the singer the most famous victim of a scourge that tech platforms and anti-abuse groups have struggled to fix.

 Sexually explicit and abusive fake images of Swift began circulating widely this week on the social media platform X.